sindresorhus/pageres/readme.md

 *Required*
 Type: `string`

 URL or local path to the website you want to screenshot.
+You can also use a data URI.

 #### sizes